Learn

 Teachers

 Did you know Illinois elementary and high school teachers receive free admission to the MCA?
-Simply present a valid teacher ID at the admissions desk.
-Don't carry your school ID with you?
-Email us to request a teacher pass.
+Simply present a valid teacher ID (or a photograph of your valid teacher ID) at the Admissions desk for free admission to the museum.

 Educators gather and observe works of art during a Teacher Institute tour of Otobong Nkanga: To Dig a Hole That Collapses Again, Jul 31, 2018.